AsadAliEngineer/AI-Recommendation-System/README.md

 - Baselines are included so the learned recommenders can be judged honestly.
 - NDCG@10 is the main comparison metric in the included outputs.
 - Strong performance on this synthetic data does not imply real-world movie recommendation quality.
+- The workflow is deterministic for a fixed seed and a fixed environment.
+The exact numbers in the tables and in `outputs/` correspond to the dependency versions pinned in `requirements.txt`; newer NumPy or scikit-learn releases can shift the values slightly while keeping runs reproducible.

 ---